luetkemj/forcecrusher/ROADMAP.md

 - [x] dead enemies drop gear
 - [x] unarmed attacks (create bites and claws, punching)
 - [ ] view entire log
-- [ ] Better logs, combine identical messages, show turn number?
+- [x] Dedupe and count identical messages
 - [ ] more descriptive attacks (You smash the rat with the butt of your dagger)
 - [ ] weildable and wearable components so you can only use certain things BUT allow crafting out of materials to build the rat armor or skeleton armor.
 - [ ] more weapons